 In 2025, BT is due to switch off ISDN and PSTN services.
 But what are they and how will the switch off impact your business?

-Over the following article we’ll take a look at ISDN, PSTN, why the switch off is occurring, what you can do within your organisation to ensure you’re ready for the change and what Challenger can do to assist you in the process.
+In the following article, we’ll take a look at ISDN, PSTN, why the switch off is occurring, what you can do within your organisation to ensure you’re ready for the change and what Challenger can do to assist you in the process.